hmgene/mudcookies/README.md

 ## Our Vision
   <img align="right" width="200" height="200" src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/aa/Haitian_Dirt_Biscuits.jpg/220px-Haitian_Dirt_Biscuits.jpg" alt="Mudcookies">
   Single-cell data and the required systems are expensive, but essential for publishing and financing your research.
-  We can make synthetic data undistinguishiable from real data
+  We will show usefulness of the synthetic data to test no-money no-research is true.

 ## Our Missions
-- To make energy-saving, reusable pipelines for single-cell data analysis
+- To create useful synthetic data
-- To make carbon-zero, synthetic data
+- To build human relationship

 ## Strategies
-1. understand existing data and methods
-1. communicate with people focusing on hot issues
+- To build human-machine pairs (crowed-computation)
+- To build human-human pairs (menthor-mentee)
+- To focus on hot issues: mentors lead mentees implement
+- To share benefits (githup contributions)

 | issues | description   | link |
 | :-: | :-  | -: |